Use your keyboard arrow keys to navigate

 Dimension statements can be categorised into their representative outcome domain.
 Outcome domains represent categorisations of dimensions based on their general area of focus.
 For example:

-Environmental Outcomes represent dimensions that recognise the links between people, where they live and how these connections contribute to overall wellbeing.
+Environmental Outcomes represent dimensions that recognise the links between ourselves and where we live, contributing to our overall wellbeing.

-Economic Outcomes represent dimensions that seek to promote dynamic and resilient local economies that are required to sustain vibrant communities.
+Economic Outcomes represent dimensions that seek to promote dynamic and resilient local economics that are required to sustain vibrant communities.

 Loading...